 - Customer Support – Make sure you can reach the developer anytime you have a question, or something doesn’t go according to plan.
 Software tools can have hidden bugs or faulty updates, so you should always have access to reliable support.

-- Scalability – If you plan on growing your business, make sure the software can support a more complex financial system.
+- Scalability – If you plan on growing your business, make sure the software can support a more sophisticated financial system.

 14. Don’t Take a Large Salary